Massachusetts Reserve Study Requirements (2026)

 Practical roadmap for Massachusetts boards

-A practical, non-disruptive approach for Massachusetts associations that want to solidify their position is:
+A practical, non-disruptive approach for Massachusetts associations that want to solidify their position:

-Assess your current reserves: Compare your current reserve balance and annual contributions against upcoming major projects (roofs, paving, siding, mechanicals).
+Compare your current reserve balance and annual contributions against upcoming major projects, including roofs, paving, siding, boilers, and mechanical systems.
 If upcoming needs significantly outstrip reserves, adequacy is doubtful.
+Pay particular attention to components affected by New England climate stress.

-Communicate clearly: Explain Chapter 183A’s reserve requirement, share key findings from the reserve study, and show how the funding plan protects both the buildings and property values.
-Owners are far more likely to accept increases when they understand the legal and practical reasons behind them.
+Explain Chapter 183A's reserve requirement, share key findings from the reserve study, and show how the funding plan protects both the buildings and property values.
+Massachusetts owners are far more likely to accept increases when they understand the legal and practical reasons behind them.
+Transparency about the managing agent's quarterly reports builds additional trust.

 Are reserve studies mandatory for Massachusetts condominiums?